Father of McGinley children tells mourners ‘now I know what heartbroken really means’

 “We, as a family, are heartbroken.
 It will only be with your help, support and friendship that we will be able to patch our hearts together in some way but we will still be forever heartbroken.”

-Fr Kevin Doherty told mourners that the children’s death “has left a chasm of absence in our lives”.
+Fr Kevin Doherty told mourners at the Mass that the children’s death “has left a chasm of absence in our lives”.

 He said: “It is like a pall of darkness, a shroud of darkness, has come down upon us, and no-one is left untouched.